wd-Agung/Rupix/README.md

 The AI will execute these commands directly on your canvas and provide feedback about the actions performed.

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Write tests for new functionality
-4. Ensure all tests pass: `pnpm test`
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.